+CHEATING/PLAGIARISM/ DISHONESTY

-CODE OF CONDUCT OFFENSE DEFINITIONS FING/PLAGIARISM/ DNESTY Doing something unfair or dishonest in order to gain something for oneself or another.
+Doing something unfair or dishonest in order to gain something for oneself or another.
 Stealing the work of another in order to use it as one's own work.
 Intentionally misrepresenting the truth.

 Example(s): Turning in another student's paper as your own, paying someone to do your schoolwork for you, giving your work to others to use or copy, looking at another student's work in class, and then copying similar items.

+COMMUNICATION DEVICES/CELL PHONES/OTHER DEVICES

-DEVIC IUNICATION ES/CELL FS/OTHER Personal Telecommunications Device means a device that emits an audible signal, vibrates, displays a message, or otherwise summons or delivers a communication to the possessor including, but not limited to a media PHON DEVIC ES/OTHER ES communication to the possessor, including, but not limited to, a media device, a smartphone, a tablet, a camera, a recorder, social media, cellular phone.
+Personal Telecommunications Device means a device that emits an audible signal, vibrates, displays a message, or otherwise summons or delivers a communication to the possessor, including, but not limited to, a media device, a smartphone, a tablet, a camera, a recorder, social media, cellular phone.

 Students and staff have a right to an expectation of privacy while on school grounds.
 Due to this, unauthorized taping, duplication, picture taking, audio, video, or other means or methods are strictly prohibited.
 Personal electronic devices may be used by students during the school day with teacher permission for instructional purposes or as defined in SBDM policy.
 Sharing data between students via cable, peer to peer networking, or infrared during a classroom activity is only permitted with teacher approval.
 Devices will not be used to disrupt the educational process which includes but is not limited to, posing a threat to academic integrity, violating confidentiality or privacy rights of an individual.
 Exceptions may be made by the principal on a case by case basis.
-By choosing to allow your student to bring any type of COMMUNICATION DEVICES/CELL PHONES/OTHER DEVICES to school, parents/legal guardians agree and support the following: When students violate prohibitions of this policy, they shall be subject to disciplinary action, including losing the privilege of bringing the device onto school property and being reported to their parent/guardian.
-A violation also may result in a report being made to law enforcement.
-The contents of cell phones may be searched by school administration with reasonable cause.
+By choosing to allow your student to bring any type of COMMUNICATION DEVICES/CELL PHONES/OTHER DEVICES to school, parents/legal guardians agree and support the following:

+- When students violate prohibitions of this policy, they shall be subject to disciplinary action, including losing the privilege of bringing the device onto school property and being reported to their parent/guardian.
+A violation also may result in a report being made to law enforcement. - The contents of cell phones may be searched by school administration with reasonable cause.
 In addition, an administrator may confiscate the device, which shall only be returned to the student's parent/guardian.
-CONFISCATION MAY INCLUDE THE CELL PHONE, DEVICE, SIM CARD AND/OR MEMORY CARD.
-KRS 158.165 The school district accepts no responsibility for use, breakage, theft or loss of these personal items and to AUP (Acceptable Use Policy) violations.
-Disruption of the learning environment through a personal device can be addressed through disruptive behavior. modifying it and sending it to others.
+CONFISCATION MAY INCLUDE THE CELL PHONE, DEVICE, SIM CARD AND/OR MEMORY CARD. - KRS 158.165 The school district accepts no responsibility for use, breakage, theft or loss of these personal items and to AUP (Acceptable Use Policy) violations. - Disruption of the learning environment through a personal device can be addressed through disruptive behavior.

+Example(s): Students taking pictures of other students on their phones, modifying it and sending it to others.
 Students taking pictures/texting about other students and spreading rumors about the student in the messages.
 Students taking pictures of themselves or others, sending it around, for personal gain.
 Students recording on school premises.
 Additionally, students using applications and/or social websites to intimidate, humiliate, or annoy another person may fall into this category.